erikdubois/Themes-Icons-Pack/README.md

 Contents of movie

-A playlist of 5 tutorials to tell you how to fix icons in Linux Mint 17.3 that do not follow the icon theme.
-Ultra Flat Icons Orange as example.
+<b>A playlist of 5 tutorials to tell you how to fix icons in Linux Mint 17.3 that do not follow the icon theme.
+Ultra Flat Icons Orange as example.</b>

 1. change file in /usr/share/applications